The Unforgiven - All-Rounder

 Overview

-Yasuo is a Samurai style hero who wields a deadly sword.
+Yasuo is a samurai-style hero who wields a deadly sword.
 While he is one of the most challenging heroes to play, the depth of his combos and tech makes mastering his kit feel rewarding.

 Players who like the challenge of high execution and enjoy flashy combos often gravitate towards